PLISS Speakers

 Imperial College London

-Sophia dabbles in watercolouring and windsurfing; her ambition for this summer is not to be outrun by her eldest grandson.
+Dabbles in watercolouring and windsurfing; her ambition is not to be outrun by her eldest grandson.
+Still loves her Pony

 Felienne Hermans